Lakers vs. Grizzlies: Betting Trends, Record ATS, Home/Road Splits

 Lakers Betting Records & Stats

-- Los Angeles' contests this year have an average point total of 233.8, 12.3 more points than this game's over/under.
+- Los Angeles' outings this year have an average total of 233.8, 11.3 more points than this matchup's over/under.

-- Sportsbooks have implied with the moneyline set for this matchup that the Lakers have a 67.7% chance to win.
+- Bookmakers have implied with the moneyline set for this matchup that the Lakers have a 66.7% chance to win.

 Grizzlies Betting Records & Stats

-- Memphis has played 56 games this season that finished with a point total above 221.5 points.
+- Memphis has played 54 games this season that finished with a combined score over 222.5 points.

-- Memphis has a 229.9-point average over/under in its contests this season, 8.4 more points than this game's total.
+- The average over/under for Memphis' matchups this season is 229.9, 7.4 more points than this game's point total.

-- The moneyline set for this matchup implies Memphis has a 37% chance of walking away with the win.
+- Sportsbooks have implied with the moneyline set for this matchup that Memphis has a 37.7% chance of pulling out a win.

 Lakers vs. Grizzlies Over/Under Stats (Regular Season)